 OLD PORT AREA

-Fish Market (Marché aux Poissons) A real Marseille institution, this small, vibrant market is held on the quai des Belges on the Old Port, where you can buy the catch of the day fresh off the boat - expect red mullet, bream, grouper - and have it weighed and cleaned for you while you wait.
+Fish Market (Marché aux Poissons) A real Marseille institution, this small, vibrant market, pictured below, is held on the quai des Belges on the Old Port, where you can buy the catch of the day fresh off the boat - expect red mullet, bream, grouper - and have it weighed and cleaned for you while you wait.
 This is where local restaurateurs source fish for the day's bouillabaisse.
 Every day, 8am-1pm.

 Just along the Old Port on the quai de Rive Neuve is the equally legendary Criée aux Poissons.
 This was once a covered fish market: "criée" refers to the cries of fishmongers or fishwives promoting their wares.
 Today it has been transformed into Marseille's National Theatre.

 The city's wholesale fish market - Marseille's equivalent of Billingsgate - is now in Saumaty, on the road towards L'Estaque.
 If you are a real pisciphile and must see it, you can get there on the 35 bus.

 Craft Market (Les Artisanales du Vieux-Port), also sometimes called the Cruise Passengers' Market (Marché des Croisiéristes).
-In summer, a craft market offers Marseille soap, santons (traditional Christmas crib figures), provençal honey, olive wood artefacts,indiennes fabrics and more on the quai du Port between the La Samaritaine brasserie and the Town Hall.
-Sundays 9am-5pm.
-Crafts are also on sale at the same location in the evenings from 3-11.30pm (dates vary depending on the time of year).
+In summer, a craft market offers Marseille soap, santons (traditional Christmas crib figures), provençal honey, olive wood artefacts,indiennes fabrics and more in the Old Port area (the location can vary depending on the day of the week.